 The Magician just makes things happen.
 Magician rids the world of unanticipated negative consequences by surprising you with a solution that just...happens.
 Magicians make people ooh and aww.
 Disney is a classic example of a magician, but Dyson does a good job of it as well (who knew vacuums could be so magical?).

 The Innocent symbolizes hope and happiness.
 The Innocent promotes community and hopes to renew and retain faith.
 Coke is the most powerful Innocent brand in the world.
 When you drink a Coke, all of your troubles and worries just seem to fade away.
 Share a Coke, and you invite a friend to a moment's peace along with you.
 In this crazy world, we need all the moment's peace we can get.

 The Explorer is a pioneer.
 Explorers live to journey, discover, and they always look beyond today's reality.
 Explorers aren't afraid to get their hands dirty if it's in service of a brilliant discovery.
 North Face, REI, and NASA are three brands that encapsulate the Explorer.

 The Sage symbolizes wisdom, and they pride knowledge above all else.
 The Sage strives to understand their world.
 Good Sages seek to share that knowledge with you any way that they can.
 National Geographic, Discovery, and IBM embody the wise Sage.

 First Impressions are Everything

-We've all heard this cliche time and again.
-When there's a disconnect between your brand and your audience, you do a great deal of injustice to your product or service.
-Your message is confusing, people aren't sure what you do, why it matters, and they can't even begin to imagine how you could help them.
-The end result is to dismiss it all, and when your brand has been dismissed, it can be hard to escape that bad reputation and try to rebuild it.
-To avoid this, all you need to do is build a brand that people trust and already know.
+When there's a disconnect between your brand and your audience, you may do a great deal of injustice to your product or service.
+Your message may be confusing, people may not be sure what you do, and why it matters.
+The end result may be to dismiss your brand, and when your brand has been initially dismissed, it can be hard to escape that bad reputation and try to rebuild it.
+To avoid this, all you need to do is build a brand that people trust and already know and start with archetypes.